A balancing act: Making legacy systems, on premises and cloud work together

 CloudGO is Trustmarque’s “out of the box” cloud solution.
 Our cloud experts can help you plan, deliver and migrate to a cloud infrastructure, which meets your bespoke business requirements.

-Specifically designed to bring together each stage of the cloud migration journey into a single simple fixed price service, you can have a full virtual datacentre with your suitable applications migrated into it within 9 months for just £30,000 and enjoy all the benefits of cloud computing.
+Specifically designed to bring together each stage of the cloud migration journey into a single simple service, you can have a full virtual datacentre with your suitable applications migrated into it and enjoy all the benefits of cloud computing.

 We are offering a limited number of free half-day reviews to help identify your organisation’s needs and how you can remove the complexities of moving to a multi cloud-based architecture.

-To learn more about CloudGO and to book your free review complete the form below:
+To learn more about CloudGO and to book your free workshop complete the form below: